All You Need to Know About Disney’s Free FastPass

 If you just are not the plan-ahead type, there are ways to make the most of your time at the park.

 Keep in mind that the parks open at 8:00 AM or 9:00 AM, but most visitors don’t get there until after 10:30 AM.
 This means early birds have up to two or three hours to take advantage short lines at even the most popular rides and get first dibs at the FastPass+ kiosks in the parks.

 Those FastPass+ kiosk should be your first stop, by the way.
 But keep in mind that everyone stops at the first Kiosk they see.
 Pass that line by and look for one further in, which will probably be relatively empty early in the day.
 Look for passes to popular rides you know you’ll want to ride a second time or that you might not make your way to until later in the day.

 Natalie Reinert spent five years working at the Walt Disney World Resort in Florida.
-Now she creates personalized Disney vacations for her clients as a travel planner with Glass Slipper Concierge, writes about Disney for families at ThatDisFamily.com and tweets at@thatdisfamily She and her family call Brooklyn home.
+Now she writes about Disney for families at ThatDisFamily.com and tweets at@thatdisfamily She and her family call Orlando home.